enterprise-learning-strategy

 • Discussion forums

-Crucially, the type of training solution you select depends on the identified skills gap, the employee learning needs, and the resources available to the organisation.
+Crucially, the type of training solution you select depends on the identified skills gap, the employee learning needs, and the resources available to the organization.
 So, make sure you choose a training type that fits.

 Related: Check out our report on the state of learning in the flow of work

-4. Prioritise urgent training needs
+5. Prioritize urgent training needs

 You should assess each of the identified learning needs on factors such as the following: